 As she assumes her new positioning in upholding this tiring residence, Lady Macbeth soon claims the time of her husband’s leave to her whim.
 Through our leading lady, we confront power dynamics, rebellion and the bold quality of female desire; the timely theme which necessitates this particular adaptation.
 Deliberate minimalism provides the disconcerting environment which provokes the inevitably dark progression of the tale.
 A cold and worn environment and colour palette lend to a sparse, unsettling tone.
 The purposefully bare soundscape allows for echoing footsteps and the prominent ticking of the clock to press discomfort within the scenes.
 It is a directorial triumph that a film so restrained can have such a total grip on its viewer, giving little relief through its pacing.
 An insistence on transcending traditional cues and period aesthetics gives an edge, which draws you in closely and sustains intrigue.

-Lonergan’s third feature as director is truly skilfully constructed – comprising elegant cinematography, a haunting classical score and effective, compelling use of frequent flashbacks – and richly populated by exquisitely drawn, convincingly flawed characters.
-Indeed, much of the film’s power lies not in that which is shared before the audience, but in the gravity of all that passes unsaid, and its startlingly realistic demonstration of just how these sentiments of unspeakable guilt or overdue forgiveness are often manifest in more circuitous ways – some destructive, some cathartic, but always painfully, inescapably truthful.
+Lonergan’s third feature as director is truly skillfully constructed – comprising elegant cinematography, a haunting classical score and the effective, compelling use of frequent flashbacks – and richly populated by exquisitely drawn, convincingly flawed characters.
+Indeed, much of the film’s power lies not in that which is shared before the audience but in the gravity of all that passes unsaid, and its startlingly realistic demonstration of just how these unspeakable sentiments of repressed guilt or overdue forgiveness are often manifest in more circuitous ways – some destructive, some cathartic, but always inescapably, painfully truthful.
 There are superb performances too, particularly from relative newcomer Lucas Hedges who gives an impressively nuanced turn as the gruff yet always sympathetic Patrick.

 Crucially, for all its poignancy and weighty subject matter, the film is littered with brilliant flashes of humour.
 This juxtaposition of the misery of human suffering and the wonder of human resilience represents a reoccurring theme; though bleak and unforgiving, the film, much like its snowy New England setting, is also entirely beautiful, graceful even, yet devastating.
-Not for the faint-hearted, Manchester by the Sea is a harrowing but bracing and ultimately rewarding watch; a moving exploration of both the universality of loss and the quiet dignity of survival.
+Not for the faint of heart, Manchester by the Sea is a harrowing but bracing and ultimately rewarding watch; a moving exploration of both the universality of loss and the quiet dignity of survival.”